R3MOB-Stage-2A-2025/publications/docs/art_study/ImportPublication/art_analysis.md

 [***right here***](https://link.springer.com/article/10.1007/s11192-024-05034-y).
 *OpenAlex* has "an important coverage documents without DOI", but it is still less than *The Lens* or *World of Science*.
-Besides, "OpenAlex collects more papers on its own than and Dimensions together."
+Besides, "OpenAlex collects more papers on its own than Dimensions and Scopus together."
 This article strongly recommends to cross the results between multiple databases to ensure their authenticity, it recommends the use of *Zotero*.

-*OpenAlex* is based on *Crossref*, *ORCID*, making it available for free, and gathering around **263 Million works** with more than **100,000 institutions** in 2025.
+*OpenAlex* is based on *Crossref*, *ORCID*, making it available for free, and gathering around **263 Million works** with more than **100,000 institutions** covered in 2025.

-The *Sorbonne University* replaces *Web of Science* by *OpenAlex* in 2023.
+The *Sorbonne University* replaced *Web of Science* by *OpenAlex* in 2023.
-The *CNRS* maybe wants to use *OpenAlex*, to replace *Scopus*, in the next years, according to
+The *CNRS* may want to use *OpenAlex*, to replace *Scopus*, in the next years, according to
 [***Frédérique Bordignon***](https://carnetist.hypotheses.org/2182).
 The *MESR* established a partnership with *OpenAlex* in 2024, providing